 Field Hockey is a fast-paced sport.
 One of the major focus’ of hockey is being able to maintain control of the ball whilst undertaking sharp movements.
-Whilst playing hockey, players must change directions quickly, often to keep up with the pace the game.
+Whilst playing hockey, players must change directions quickly, often to keep up with the pace of the game.
 Through our simple field hockey drills, your child will learn to control the ball like a pro.

 Adequate space will be needed at home to practice field hockey drills, as well as a smooth surface.
 Kids will usually be playing their hockey matches on artificial turf however short trimmed grass at home is sufficient.

 The use of cones when doing hockey drills at home offers great variety.
 Cones can be easily placed down at different distances and in different areas.
-The use of cones in drills can also and help teach kids great hand eye coordination and ball control.
+The use of cones in drills can also and help teach kids great hand-eye coordination and ball control.
 Controlling the ball is extremely important in hockey.
 Not being able to control the ball would mean your child cannot move around the field with the ball.
 Moving around and manoeuvring through defenders with the ball is necessary to give your team opportunities to score.
-There are many different ways to dribble the hockey ball, including the straight and indian dribble.
+There are many different ways to dribble the hockey ball, including the straight and Indian dribble.
 Below, you can find some simple field hockey drills that focus on the most important three.

 SIMPLE FIELD HOCKEY DRILLS FOR YOUR KIDS